 Other products offerings

 What else does the financial institution offer?
-You can make instant transfers between a high interest savings account and free checking account if both accounts are held with the same institution.
+You can make instant transfers between a savings account and free checking account if both accounts are held with the same institution.

 What are the pros and cons of free checking accounts?